Viorel/RegExpress/README.md

 ![Screenshot of RegExpress](Screenshot1.png)

-The regular expressions are saved and loaded automatically.
+Enter the pattern and text to textboxes.
+The results are updated automatically.
+The found matches are colourised.

+Use the **Options** area to select and configure the Regular Expression engine.
 Press the “➕” button to open more tabs.

-Use the **Options** area to select and configure the Regular Expression engine.
+Currently the regular expressions are saved and loaded automatically, and a single instance can be started.

 The program can be built using Visual Studio 2022 and .NET 9.
-The sources are written in C# and C++.

 The following Visual Studio workloads are required:

 * .NET desktop development.
 * Desktop development with C++.

+Open the **RegExpressWPFNET.slnx** solution.
+Right-click the **RegExpressWPFNET** project in Solution Explorer and select “Set as Startup Project”.
+Select “Rebuild Solution” from BUILD menu.
+Then the program can be started.

+The sources are written in C# and C++.
 The minimal sources of third-party regular expression libraries are included.

 #### Details